Shift Work Sleep Disorder: Causes, Symptoms, and 5 Ways to Manage It

 5. Use light exposure timing to reset your clock

 Bright light at the start of your shift keeps you alert.
 Avoiding light in the hours before your planned sleep helps melatonin kick in sooner.
-This simple pairing — seek light when you need to be awake, block it when you need to wind down — is one of the most effective tools for managing your circadian rhythm across rotation changes.
+This simple pairing — seek light when you need to be awake, block it when you need to wind down — is one of the most effective tools for managing circadian rhythm across rotation changes.

 Strategic naps and caffeine for shift workers